Battery or Coil ignition system.

 To start with, the ignition switch is made on and the engine is cranked and turned by hand when the contacts touch, the current flows from battery through the switch, primary winding of the induction coil to circuit breaker points and the circuit is completed through the ground.
 A condenser connected across the terminals of the contact breaker points prevent the sparking at these points.

-The rotating cam breaks open the contacts immediately and breaking of this primary circuit brings about a change of magnetic field; due to which a very high voltage to the tune of 8000 to 12000 V is produced across the secondary terminals.
-Because of high voltage the spark jumps through the gap in the spark plug and air-fuel mixture is ignited in the cylinder.
+The rotating cam breaks open the contacts immediately, and the breaking of this primary circuit brings about a change in a magnetic field; due to which a very high voltage to the tune of 8000 to 12000 V is produced across the secondary terminals.
+Because of the high voltage, the spark jumps through the gap in the spark plug, and the air-fuel mixture is ignited in the cylinder.